From Audacity Development Manual

 - In the directory opened in Step 7 above

-- For English language, create a folder called "en-simple" (without quotes) and paste your saved "Audacity.mo" inside that.
+- For English language, on Windows and Mac, create a folder called "en-simple" (without quotes) and paste your saved "Audacity.mo" or "audacity.mo" file inside that.
+On Linux, create a folder "en-simple", create a folder "LC_MESSAGES" inside that, then paste your "audacity.mo" file inside the "LC_MESSAGES" folder.

 - For languages other than English, open the directory for your language (for example, "fr" for French) and paste in the "Audacity.mo" file you saved so that it replaces the previous "Audacity.mo".